rdinter/CAUV/0-data/osu_budget/README.md

     - `p2o5` - cost and the production levels are recorded for this and the cost may differ across crops.
 Cost is in a per-pound cost at the middle right while the production levels are to the left of this value.
     - `repairs` - should usually be equal across all yields but if not, then the average should be used.
     - `seed` - cost of seed, which is usually the first row in variable costs and in the middle.
 Corn is per 1,000.
     - `trucking` - category changed in 2018 to be called "Hauling" which includes a per bushel cost that should be used.
-Prior to 2017, this value  ......
+Prior to 2017, this value needed to be calculated by taking the total cost for low production divided by the yields for the low production yield.
     - `variable_miscellaneous` - usually one of the last line items for this category, it varies across yield levels and is expressed as a cost.
 It should be recorded as so too.

-- `machine` - prior to the 2018 budgets, this category was meant for the
-- `machine_new` -